-Australia’s economy is robust and predicted to continue growing well into 2015; thus, it comes as no surprise that more and more citizens of the world will look to relocate to Sydney, Melbourne, Perth or Adelaide in the coming years to find lucrative employment.
+Australia’s economy is robust and predicted to continue growing well; thus, it comes as no surprise that more and more citizens of the world will look to relocate to Sydney, Melbourne, Perth, Brisbane or Adelaide in the coming years to find lucrative employment.

-On the positive side, the Australian government’s online portal, Visa Wizard, is a useful and up-to-date tool that future expats can use to find the visa that suits their industry-field, their skill set and their intentions.
+On the positive side, the Australian government’s online portal is a useful and up-to-date tool that future expats can use to find the visa that suits their industry field, their skill set and their intentions.

-Ultimately, whether you’re an employer-sponsored, skilled worker, a doctor or nurse looking to practice in Oz, or a labourer looking to fill a skill shortage in the country, it’s vital that you research the work permit process as comprehensively as possible prior to application.
+Ultimately, whether one is an employer-sponsored skilled worker or a labourer looking to fill a skill shortage in the country, it’s vital that expats research the work permit process as comprehensively as possible prior to application.

-According to law, expats on 457 working visas must be paid a salary that is in line with market rates; so prior to signing on the dotted line, do some research to make sure that the package you’ve been offered is indeed fair.
+According to law, expats on working visas must be paid a salary that is in line with market rates; so prior to signing on the dotted line, do some research to make sure that the package offered is indeed fair.

-►Employer Nomination: The (future) employer sponsor must prove to the Australian government that they will meet certain responsibilities, that there is a position that exists that needs to be filled, that they can afford to pay an overseas employee a market salary rate, and that no other Australian citizen can effectively do the job.
+Employer nomination: The (future) employer sponsor must prove to the Australian government that they will meet certain responsibilities, that there is a position that exists that needs to be filled, that they can afford to pay an overseas employee a market salary rate, and that no Australian citizen can effectively do the job.

-►Secure a Job and Sign a Contract: This step may in fact come before the previous step, but do note that unless your employer has filed a nomination and had it approved, the work permit process cannot move forward.
+- Secure a job and sign a contract: This step may, in fact, come before the previous step, but do note that unless the employer has filed a nomination and had it approved, the work permit process cannot move forward.
 It is more common for nominations to be approved outside of big cities in Australia.

-►File a Visa Application: The visa application process can be done online, by post or in person; online applications are given priority.
-The process requires that you submit a number of documents that attest to your health, your skills, your character, and your English proficiency.
-Do not submit original documents, but rather submit certified copies of original documents.
-All documents must be submitted in English.
+- File a visa application: The visa application process can be done online, by post or in person.
+The process requires that applicants submit a number of documents that attest to their health, skills, character and level of English proficiency.
+Do not submit original documents, but rather certified copies of original documents.
+All submitted documents must be in English.
 The application can be made from abroad or within Australia.

 Expats should note that the process can take a long time, in some cases several months.
 Thus it’s best to anticipate a long waiting period rather than a short one.

-For foreigners wishing to relocate to Australia to start a business, invest in a business or who anticipate playing a primary role in operating a new business, it’s necessary to first obtain a business working visa.
-As is the case with most visa categories in Australia, there are a number of visa sub-classes, and the sub-class you apply for depends upon your intention and your role in the business.
+For foreigners wishing to relocate to Australia to start a business, invest in a business or who anticipate playing a primary role in operating a new business, it’s necessary to first obtain a business visa.
+As is the case with most visa categories in Australia, there are a number of visa subclasses, and the subclass one applies for depends upon their intention and their role in the business.